 What Causes Toilet Bubbles When the Tub Drains?

-The toilet bubbling phenomenon stems from something called wet venting.
 Plumbing codes require all drains to be vented separately to prevent pressure buildup and to vent sewer gases outside.
-However, when several fixtures are so close together in the bathroom, a single vent pipe may facilitate multiple drains, including the tub, sink, and toilet.
+However, when several fixtures are close together in the bathroom, a single vent pipe may facilitate multiple drains, including the tub, sink, and toilet.

-When a drain or vent blockage occurs in this type of configuration, air may enter and exit through one fixture when you use another.
-This is what makes the toilet bubble or sink gargle when the bathtub drains.
+When a blockage occurs in this type of configuration, air may enter and exit through one fixture when you use another.
+This is what makes the toilet bubble when the bathtub drains.
 You may also notice that all the bathroom fixtures are slow to drain and the toilet flushes sluggishly when a blockage forms in a wet vented system.

 How to Troubleshoot Air Bubbles in the Toilet Bowl